Away (company)

-Away is an American luggage and travel accessories retailer.
-Away is based in New York City.
-Jen Rubio and Steph Korey started Away in 2015.
-The company has raised $31 million in financing.
-It is one of the highest funded female-backed startups.
+Away is an American luggage and travel accessories brand founded by Jen Rubio and Steph Korey in 2015 and based in New York City.
+Having raised $216 million in financing, Away is one of the highest funded woman-backed startups.

 The company primarily sells products online, but also has brick and mortar locations.
-Away is a direct-to-consumer retailer, which allows the company to sell directly to consumers without third-party wholesalers or distributors.
-Its products are available throughout the U.S. and in the U.K..
-Away stopped selling their products to continental Europe, but they still process warranty claims through their U.K. outlets.
+Away is a direct-to-consumer retailer, so the company bypasses third-party wholesalers or distributors.
+Its products are available for purchase in the US, Canada and the UK.

 History

 Steph Korey and Jen Rubio met in 2011 as former colleagues on the early executive team at Warby Parker.
 They founded Away in 2015.
 It improved upon traditional suitcase designs by adding features such as built-in batteries in their luggage for charging mobile devices.
 By November, the company had raised $2.5 million in seed funding from investors Accel Partners and Forerunner Ventures.
 The company's first product, a carry-on became available to ship in February 2016.
 In September 2016, the company raised an additional $8.5 million in Series A funding for expansion.

+In November 2016 Steph Korey was listed on Forbes 30 Under 30, a pick the publication regretted seven years later, placing Korey on its Hall of Shame, featuring ten picks it wished it could take back.

 The next year, the firm had grown to 66 employees and projected more than $50 million in sales.
 It raised $20 million in Series B funding led by Global Founders Capital, Forerunner Ventures, Comcast Ventures, and Accel Partners in May 2017.
 As of May 2018, it had more than 150 employees and announced plans to expand jobs across the company, including a relocation of its headquarters in New York City.
 In May 2019, it secured $100 million of investment and reached a total valuation of $1.4 billion.
 The funding round was led by Wellington Management, as well as Baillie Gifford, Lone Pine Capital and Global Founders Capital.
 The money is intended for building brick-and-mortar stores and expanding travel gear.

 Away expanded into editorial content with the launch of a podcast called Airplane Mode in May 2017, and in July 2017, a print and digital travel magazine, Here, which includes city guides, travel essays, and photo journals.

 The company was named a "Breakthrough Brand with Ingenious Marketing" by Adweek.
 Fast Company recognized Away as one of the "2018 Top 10 Most Innovative Companies", and the company was a recipient of Surface Travel Awards.